Loop Shaping of Hybrid Motion Control with Contact Transition: Experimental case study

 The output of the feedback controller $u(t)$ is depicted in Fig. \ref{fig:ExpNoContact} (b), indicating that it stays in a certain bound.
 The control reshaping threshold is set to $U = 1.3$.
-Recall that once $|u(t)| > U$, the feedback control changes from its stiff configuration, i.e. \eqref{eq:4:2}, to a compliant one, i.e. either \eqref{eq:4:3} or \eqref{eq:4:4} as both controllers $C_v$ and $C_{ve}$ were evaluated.
-Also recall that the reshaping threshold value corresponds to the disturbance force which increases more the stiff motion controller $C_s$ is loading the contacting object, cf. section \ref{sec:2}.
+Recall that once $|u(t)| > U$, the feedback control changes from its stiff configuration, i.e. \eqref{eq:4:2}, to a compliant one, i.e. either \eqref{eq:4:3} or \eqref{eq:4:4} since both controllers $C_v$ and $C_{ve}$ were evaluated.
+Also recall that the reshaping threshold value corresponds to the disturbance force which increases once the stiff motion controller $C_s$ is loading the contacting object, cf. section \ref{sec:2}.

 Following to that, the experimental scenarios with a soft environmental object, which is a half of the grape placed before the way back i.e. at time $4 < t < 10$ sec, were evaluated.
 The final state is exemplified in Fig. \ref{fig:expsetup}.
 Three control configurations were evaluated.
 The first one is the stiff control \eqref{eq:4:2} without hybrid reconfiguration to a compliant controller.
-The second is the stiff control \eqref{eq:4:2} which is reconfigured into the viscous control \eqref{eq:4:3} upon the reshaping threshold $U$.
-Finally the third is the stiff control \eqref{eq:4:2} which is reconfigured into the viscoelastic control \eqref{eq:4:4} upon the reshaping threshold $U$.
-Recall that the viscoelastic control \eqref{eq:4:4} is additionally subject to saturation at $|u(t)| = U$ since it contains also feedback proportional to the displacement error $e$.
+The second is the stiff control \eqref{eq:4:2} which is reconfigured to the viscous control \eqref{eq:4:3} upon the reshaping threshold $U$.
+Finally the third is the stiff control \eqref{eq:4:2} which is reconfigured to the viscoelastic control \eqref{eq:4:4} upon the reshaping threshold $U$.
+Recall that the viscoelastic control \eqref{eq:4:4} is additionally subject to the saturation at $|u(t)| = U$ since it contains also the feedback proportional to $e$.